 Check what’s going on inside you first

-Before we can effectively help our kids, we have to learn to navigate our own anxiety.
-It is then we are better able to lead our children calmly.
-Remind yourself and your children that there is plenty of grace for this, and it doesn’t have to be perfect.
+Remind yourself and your children that there is plenty of grace for this struggle, God is with you in it, and it doesn’t have to be perfect.

-Empathize when your child refuses to do their homework
+Empathize when your child refuses to do schoolwork

-It is important to empathize with our kids before we try to solve the problem.
-Ask yourself:
+It is important to empathize with your kids before you try to solve the problem.
+Step into their shoes as you ask yourself:

 - What’s it like to be them?